First recorded (as “Sentimental Reasons”) by Deek Watson & His Brown Dots (1945).

 From the wiki: “‘Some of Shelly’s Blues’ was written by Michael Nesmith, of The Monkees, and first recorded by the group in 1968.
 The recording went unreleased until the 1990 publishing of Missing Links 2.

 “The Stone Poneys (feat.
 Linda Ronstadt), who had earlier covered ‘Different Drum‘ by Nesmith in 1967, were the first to cover ‘Some of Shelley’s Blues’, in 1968.
 It was a non-charting single from the group’s third album, Linda Ronstadt, Stone Poneys and Friends, Vol. III.

 “The Nitty Gritty Dirt Band charted in 1972 with their cover.
 Songwriter Nesmith also recorded a version for his 1973 album, Pretty Much Your Standard Ranch Stash.”

 First released (as a B-side) by Andy & The Marglows (1963).

 From the wiki: “‘Just One Look’ was written by Doris Troy and Gregory Carroll.
-Troy, then going by her pen name Doris Payne, recorded a studio demo of the song and began to shop the song around to studios, first to Sue Records, but their lack of response led Troy to instead offer the song to Jerry Wexler at Atlantic Records.
-Unbeknownst to Troy, Atlantic would release her demo, unchanged, as a single.
+Troy, then going by her pen name Doris Payne, recorded a studio demo of the song and began to shop the song around to studios, first to Sue Records.
+But their lack of response led Troy to instead offer the song to Jerry Wexler at Atlantic Records.
+Unbeknownst to Troy, Atlantic would later release her demo, unchanged, as a single.